Singular semipositive metrics in non-Archimedean geometry: Projective Berkovich spaces and model functions

 \subsection{Models}

 From now on we let $X$ be a given smooth connected projective $K$-analytic space in the sense of Berkovich.
-By a \emph{model} of $X$ we will mean a \emph{normal and projective} $S$-variety $\cX$ together with the data of an isomorphism $\cX^\mathrm{an}_K\simeq X$.
-The set $\cM_X$ of models of $X$ is non-empty thanks to the non-Archimedean GAGA principle.
-Given $\cX',\cX$ in $\cM_X$ we write $\cX'\ge\cX$ if there exists a vertical blow-up $\cX'\to\cX$.
-This turns $\cM_X$ (modulo isomorphism) into a directed set.
+By a \emph{model} of $X$ we will mean a \emph{normal and projective} $S$-variety $\cX$ together with the datum of an isomorphism $\cX^\mathrm{an}_K\simeq X$.
+By GAGA, the latter is equivalent to an isomorphism between $\cX_K$ and the (smooth, connected) algebraic variety $Y$ underlying $X=Y^\mathrm{an}$.

+In particular, the set $\cM_X$ of models of $X$ is non-empty.
+Indeed, given an embedding $Y$ into a suitable projective space $\P^m_K$ we can take $\cX$ as the normalization of the closure of $Y$ in $\P^m_S$.
+A similar construction shows that $\cM_X$ becomes a directed set by declaring $\cX'\ge\cX$ if there exists a vertical blowup $\cX'\to\cX$ (which is then unique).

-For any model $\cX$ of $X$ and any irreducible component $E$ of the $\cX_0$ there exists a unique point $x_E\in \Xan\simeq\cX_K^\mathrm{an}$ whose center of $\cX$ is the generic point of $E$.
-Such points will be called \emph{divisorial points}.\footnote{Divisorial points are called \emph{Shilov boundaries} in~\cite{YZ}.} The set $\Xdiv$ of divisorial points is dense in $\Xan$, see Corollary~\ref{C208} and also~\cite{poineau}.
+For any model $\cX$ of $X$ and any irreducible component $E$ of $\cX_0$, there exists a unique point $x_E\in \Xan\simeq\cX_K^\mathrm{an}$ whose center on $\cX$ is the generic point of $E$.
+Such points will be called \emph{divisorial points}.\footnote{Divisorial points are called \emph{Shilov boundaries} in~\cite{YZ09}.
+They are usually referred to as Type II points when $X$ is a curve, see~\cite[1.4.4]{Ber}} Observe that the local ring of the scheme $\cX$ at the generic point of $E$ is precisely the valuation ring of the valuation $x_E$.